prateekmaheshwari/react-calculator/README.md

 # About
-This is a simple calculator app built using ReactJs and Redux.
+This is a simple calculator app built using ReactJs.

 # Pre-requisites
 You need to have Node and NPM installed on your system.